DankonDev/portfolio/README.md

             en: {
                 name: "Daniel Sitkiewicz",
                 aboutHeading: "About Me",
-                aboutText: "I am a game developer and programmer with over 5 years of experience working with Unity engine.
-I have focused on mobile and computer game development from the start, successfully releasing projects on various platforms.
-In the past, I have collaborated within project teams, but recently I have taken full responsibility for all stages of game creation – from idea, through production, to publication.
-This path has allowed me to expand my skills in many areas related to game creation and publishing.
-I regularly use the latest technologies, including AI tools, to streamline processes and create innovative solutions.
-I am still developing my skills by engaging in new, ambitious projects.",
+                aboutText: "I am a game developer and programmer with over 5 years of experience working with Unity engine...",
                 toolsHeading: "Tools and Experience",
                 bouncyHeading: "Bouncy Escape",
                 bouncyDescription: "Bouncy Escape is a dynamic 3D platform game with a multiplayer mode.",
                 bouncyFeaturesHeading: "Game Features",
                 killAppsTitle: "Kill Apps Challenge",
-                killAppsDesc: "A game inspired by the popular trend on TikTok.
-Over 3450 downloads.",
+                killAppsDesc: "A game inspired by the popular trend on TikTok...",
                 idleCandyTitle: "Idle Candy Clicker Tycoon",
-                idleCandyDesc: "An idle game where the player manages a candy empire.
-Over 2900 downloads.",
+                idleCandyDesc: "An idle game where the player manages a candy empire...",
                 buildMasterTitle: "Build Master: City Island",
-                buildMasterDesc: "A game where the player can manage building an island and developing a city.
-Over 130 downloads."
+                buildMasterDesc: "A game where the player can manage building an island and developing a city...",
                 bouncyFeatures: [
                     "Multiplayer using Unity Netcode",
                     "Synchronization with Steamworks (stats, achievements, and DLC)", "Synchronization with Discord Rich Presence",
                     "Physics and synchronization of dynamic objects between clients (e.g., ball)", "Random level generator",
                     "Emoji system allowing players to communicate",
                     "Lobby creation and management system"
                 ],
                 bouncySteamBtn: "View on Steam",
                 killAppsBtn: "View on Google Play",
                 idleCandyBtn: "View on Google Play",
                 buildMasterBtn: "View on Google Play",
             }
         };
-        function updateButtons() {
-    document.querySelector('a[href="https://store.steampowered.com/app/3256880/Bouncy_Escape/"]').textContent = translations[language].bouncySteamBtn;
-    document.querySelector('a[href="https://play.google.com/store/apps/details?id=com.Dankon.KillAppsChallenge.KillApps.Challenge.Freegame&hl=pl"]').textContent = translations[language].killAppsBtn;
-    document.querySelector('a[href="https://play.google.com/store/apps/details?id=com.Dankon.IdleCandyClicker.IdleClicker.CandyClicker.Clicker.IdleGame.Idle"]').textContent = translations[language].idleCandyBtn;
-    document.querySelector('a[href="https://play.google.com/store/apps/details?id=com.Dankon.BuildMasterCityIsland.BuildCity.CityBuilder.MasterBuilder"]').textContent = translations[language].buildMasterBtn;
-}

         // Funkcja zmieniająca język
         function toggleLanguage() {